IMD business school for management and leadership courses

 While no one is making enormous profits selling EVs yet, the barriers to entry are collapsing, and a century-old stable industry has now turned into a Wild West, its profit pool largely destroyed.
 This could potentially be seen as bad news for giants like BMW and Ford.

-Mass producing cars is an expensive business, unlike other luxury brands like Hermes, traditional carmakers must sell lots of cars to survive.
-In fact, General Motors’ (GM) annual capital expenditure is in the rough range of ten to fifteen times higher than Hermes’.
+Mass producing cars is an expensive business; unlike other luxury brands like Hermès, traditional carmakers must sell lots of cars to survive.
+In fact, General Motors’ (GM) annual capital expenditure is in the rough range of 10-15 times higher than Hermès’.

 Using AI to fight back

-If electric cars are all similar and prices keep getting cheaper, what can set a carmaker apart within the market?
+If electric cars are all similar and prices keep dropping, what can set a carmaker apart within the market?
 How can they fight back?

-Everything points toward Artificial Intelligence (AI).
-And, interestingly, that might turn out to be the biggest ray of light for Tesla.
+Everything points toward artificial intelligence (AI).
+Interestingly, that might turn out to be Tesla’s biggest ray of light.

 Telsa has had a hidden AI program since 2016.
 The AI program has been monitoring how drivers handle different situations, even when the autopilot function isn’t on.
-No matter what you think about Tesla’s not-quite-ready autopilot, the company made a major move when its latest and more advanced driver-assist system, that helps the driver with tasks like steering and braking, was launched in 2023.
-The AI is continously learning, for example, when the AI guesses wrong about what the driver will do, it takes snapshots from the car’s cameras and sensors.
+No matter what you think about Tesla’s not-quite-ready autopilot, the company made a major move when its latest and more advanced driver-assist system, which helps the driver with tasks like steering and braking, was launched in 2023.
+The AI is continuously learning, for example, when the AI guesses wrong about what the driver will do, it takes snapshots from the car’s cameras and sensors.
 This data is sent to Tesla, where their AI team analyzes it.
-They then use this data to teach the AI to act more like a human driver, which given their focus on autonomous vehicles is critical.
+They then use this data to teach the AI to act more like a human driver, which, given their focus on autonomous vehicles, is critical.

-Although Tesla is not the only EV manufacturer using AI – it is doing at a much larger scale.
+Although Tesla is not the only EV manufacturer using AI, it is doing so at a much larger scale.

-In comparison, GM’s Cruise collects data from 100 vehicles and Waymo from 1,000 vehicles, whereas Tesla monitors over two million cars.
+Tesla monitors over two million cars.
 This massive amount of real-world data is a huge advantage for Tesla.
+By comparison, GM’s Cruise collects data from 100 vehicles and Waymo from 1,000 vehicles.

-So, while some may say that Tesla might be losing its edge in electric cars, when it comes to AI and digital tech, they’re playing a whole different game.
+So, while some may say that Tesla might be losing its edge in electric cars, they’re playing a whole different game when it comes to AI and digital tech.

 Tesla leading the AI charge

 We recently embarked on an exercise to better understand how vehicle companies are embracing AI.
 Using an AI program, we analyzed what executives say about electric cars and AI.
-T graph below compares how tfour companies (BMW, Ford, Volkswagen and Tesla) compare in terms of their AI capabilities and their focus on EVs.
+The graph below compares how four companies (BMW, Ford, Volkswagen, and Tesla) compare in terms of their AI capabilities and their focus on EVs.

-Within the general category of how the company is embracing AI, we include information around self-driving cars or autonomous vehicles, AI/machine learning investments and applications, and overall strategy around AI.
-Within the EVs category, we focused on the company’s current and planned fully electric vehicle offerings, battery technology development, charging infrastructure, and overall commitment to an electric future.
+Within the general category of how the company is embracing AI, we include information about self-driving cars or autonomous vehicles, AI/machine learning investments and applications, and overall strategy around AI.
+Within the EV category, we focused on the company’s current and planned fully electric vehicle offerings, battery technology development, charging infrastructure, and overall commitment to an electric future.

 We downloaded all the quarterly earning calls where CEOs and CFOs were grilled by investor analysts from Wall Street, and then we deployed an AI program to score these dimensions.
-We scored those companies on a scale of 0 to 100, 0 being low on AI/EV and 100 being high on AI/EV.
+We scored those companies on a scale of 0-100, 0 being low on AI/EV and 100 being high on AI/EV.

 This is what we discovered